-Sinn Fein president Gerry Adams has said the historic meeting between the Queen and Martin McGuinness should be about more than novelty and symbolism.
+Sinn Fein president Gerry Adams has said the historic meeting between Britain's Queen Elizabeth and Martin McGuinness should be about more than novelty and symbolism.

-Mr Adams, a politician in the Irish Republic after more than 20 years as an MP for West Belfast, said the importance of the handshake will be in how Anglo-Irish relations develop.
+Mr Adams, a politician in the Republic after more than 20 years as a Westminster MP for West Belfast, said the importance of the handshake will be in how Anglo-Irish relations develop.

 "What happened today is a very, very good thing indeed and again, I come back to it - will it be significant beyond the novelty or beyond the symbolism?
 That's up to us," he said on Wednesday.

-Mr Adams, who announced plans for the meeting after a party discussion last Friday, said in Dublin that the meeting between the Queen and the former IRA commander was a good day for Ireland and its people.
+Mr Adams, who announced plans for the meeting after a party discussion last Friday, said in Dublin that the meeting between Queen Elizabeth II and the former IRA commander was a good day for Ireland and its people.

 He added that it was important that the event is built on and is recognised as more than a simple gesture.